How to Use Ankle and Wrist Weights Safely

 They last a lot longer than previous ones I had bought in the shop.
 The ankle weights are particularly useful for doing high kicks lying supine on the floor.
 Once you pass the 90 degree mark the extra weight really helps to stretch the hamstrings much further.

-Scooping Kicks into Gravity
+Scooping Kicks With Gravity and Weights

 - Lie on the floor on your back, on a mat or or your bed.